fridge-dev/secret-santa/README.md

 The system requires action of a human admin to initiate the broadcasting of text messages.
 But the beauty of it is that human admin won't even know who is assigned to give a gift to whom!

-## Example Configuration File
+## Example

+Here's an example configuration file.

 ```
 {
   "messageFormat": "Secret Santa: Hello {self.id}, you are assigned to give a present to {target.id}.
-In their own words, here is their wishlist: '{target.wishlist}'.",
+In their own words, here is {target.id}'s wishlist: '{target.wishlist}'.",
   "peopleData": [
     {
       "id": "Heather",